ChatScript/ChatScript/WIKI/ChatScript-Advanced-Pattern-Manual.md

 and `@_4` must start at word 5 and after it completes then `life` must be the next word.
 Whereas `(< @_3 is)` implies that `@_3` is at position 1, since `<` says this is sentence start.

+### Retrying scan `@retry`

+Normally one matches a pattern, performs the output code, and if you want to restart the pattern to find the next occurrence of a match, you use ^retry(RULE) or ^retry(TOPRULE).
+Well, if your pattern executes @retry as a token, it will retry on its own without needing to execute any output code.
+Useful in conjunction with ^testpattern.

 ## Backward Wildcards